EndPointCorp/end-point-blog/2013/06/12/installing-postgresql-without-root.html.md

 ### Deleting Installation

-If you want to delete the installation—nothing easier.
+If you want to delete the installation—​nothing easier.
 Just stop the Postgres if it is running, and delete the whole ~/postgres/ directory.

-If you want to delete the whole data—just stop Postgres if it is running, and delete ~/postgres/data directory.
+If you want to delete the whole data—​just stop Postgres if it is running, and delete ~/postgres/data directory.
 Then you can run initdb once again to have a brand new database.

 ### Summary